Archive product

 Description

 Turkey, a bridge between continents, a meeting point of East and West, has witnessed many golden ages of art throughout the centuries.
-Today, it once again is home to an incredibly vibrant contemporary art scene.
+Today, it is once again home to a vibrant contemporary art scene.
 Internationally acclaimed artists such as Kutlu?
 Ataman and Hussein Chalayan continually push boundaries, while others like Hale Tenger, Taner Ceylan, Irfan Önürmen, Banu Cenneto?
 Lu, Ahmet Ögüt, Canan Tolon, Ömer Ali Kazma, Haluk Akakçe, and Ramazan Bayrako?
-Lu produce breathtaking beauty, political prowess, and deep conceptual richness.
+Lu produce breathtaking beauty, political power, and profound conceptual depth.
 However, they are only the tip of the iceberg.

-Following groundbreaking books on contemporary art in Iran and the Arab world, Unleashed presents an almost comprehensive selection of the most exciting and challenging contemporary art from Turkey, including works by both renowned artists such as Sarkis and Gülsün Karamustafa, as well as newer and emerging artists.
-Offering over 950 high-quality illustrations, as well as insightful interviews, detailed profiles of over 100 artists, and four thought-provoking essays by leading scholars and curators, Unleashed is an essential guide to one of the most promising and award-winning art scenes in the world.
+Following groundbreaking books on contemporary art in Iran and the Arab world, Unleashed presents an almost comprehensive selection of the most exciting and challenging contemporary art from Turkey, including works by both renowned artists such as Sarkis and Gülsün Karamustafa, as well as emerging and upcoming artists.
+Offering over 950 high-quality illustrations, insightful interviews, detailed profiles of more than 100 artists, and four thought-provoking essays by leading scholars and curators, Unleashed is an essential guide to one of the most promising and award-winning art scenes in the world.

-Today, still an independent, family-run company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
+Today, still an independent family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+The company is also expanding its list of children’s books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glynn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles have been published in this series over 34 years.
-The large-format series *Great Civilizations*, launched in 1961, featured contributions from such esteemed scholars as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+The large-format series *Great Civilizations*, launched in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

 The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of incredible book titles, many of which are luxurious collectible editions.
+Its extensive catalog includes thousands of incredible book titles, many of which are luxurious collector’s editions.

 Manufacturer information